-- headteacher's report to Governors every term;

-- termly attendance updates in meetings;

-- governor scrutiny of attendance data;

-- link governor visits.
+- Including attendance figures and analysis in the Headteacher's report to Governors every term including a comparison of National figures; - Termly attendance updates in Governor meetings; - Governor scrutiny of attendance data; - Link governor visits.

 Relationships and Communication

 As a school, we understand that developing a welcoming and positive culture is important in building trust and engagement and therefore promoting good attendance.
 We do this by: